 - walking, running, cycling or swimming

-- sports including Gaelic football, hurling, basketball or tennis
+- team sports including Gaelic football, hurling, basketball or tennis

 - martial arts, such as karate

-- active games involving running, chasing, throw and catch
+- active games involving running, chasing, throwing and catching

 Strengthening and flexibility exercises

-You can help your child even more by including muscle-strengthening, flexibility and bone-strengthening exercises in their fitness habits.
-Your child should do this 2 to 3 times a week.
+You can help your child even more by including muscle-strengthening, flexibility and bone-strengthening exercises.
+Your child should do these 2 to 3 times a week.

 Examples of strengthening and flexibility exercises for younger children: